Erick1472/Employee-Management-System/README.md

 ---

+## 📧 Contact

+Your Name – [@Erick1472](https://github.com/Erick1472) – erickwanjau2021@gmail.com

+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 ## Documentation

 **Project Description:** In this project I've tried to build an Employee Management System, which will keep all the employee details of an organization.